"False"

 • If the student has other extraneous circumstances which hinder their participation in studies (e.g. if the student has been denied a residence permit by the Swedish Migration Agency)

-You will not be able to register for courses and participate in any lectures until the payment is made in full.
+It is not possible to register for courses and participate in any lectures until the tuition fee payment for the upcoming semester is made in full.

 New students that have applied for free standing courses will be invoiced after the Notification of Selection Results are published.
 The invoice needs to be paid by the deadline stated on the invoice.